-- 3.49 Section 8(1) and (2) and the Schedule set out the substantive rights of and obligations towards children, which are contained in the UNCRC and its Optional Protocols.
-There are two reasons for setting these out in the Schedule to the proposed Measure. - 3.50 Firstly, it aids transparency because the relevant provisions to which the Welsh Ministers and the First Minister must have due regard are set out in one accessible place.
-The proposed Measure provides a mechanism (see further below in the section of this Memorandum about powers to make subordinate legislation) to keep the Schedule in line with any change to the UNCRC's application to the UK. - 3.51 Secondly, it is because there is an intention that the text of the rights and duties in the Schedule should become part of the domestic law applying in Wales for the purposes of the Measure.
-There is very little caselaw about the meaning of the obligations in the UNCRC and its Optional Protocols, because the UNCRC and its Optional Protocols are international agreements between states.
+- 3.47 Section 8(1) and (2) and the Schedule set out the substantive rights of and obligations towards children, which are contained in the UNCRC and its Optional Protocols.
+There are two reasons for setting these out in the Schedule to the proposed Measure. - 3.48 Firstly, it aids transparency because the relevant provisions to which the Welsh Ministers and the First Minister must have due regard are set out in one accessible place.
+The proposed Measure provides a mechanism (see further below in the section of this Memorandum about powers to make subordinate legislation) to keep the content of the relevant parts of the proposed Measure, including the Schedule in line with any change to the UNCRC's application to the UK. - 3.49 Secondly, it is because there is an intention that the text of the rights and duties in the Schedule should become part of the domestic law applying in Wales for the purposes of the Measure.
+There is very little case law about the meaning of the obligations in the UNCRC and its Optional Protocols, because the UNCRC and its Optional Protocols are international agreements between states.
 They are enforceable by states in the International Court of Justice (ICJ), but individuals cannot take cases to the ICJ to enforce rights in the UNCRC or its Optional Protocols.
-Accordingly, there have been very few cases. - 3.52 It is considered that if a court in the UK were interpreting a right or obligation in the UNCRC or its Optional Protocols, it would take into account the small body of ICJ caselaw and would interpret that right or obligation in the UK context no less favourably to a child than the ICJ's interpretation.
-However, our intention in including the text of the rights and obligations in the proposed Measure, and therefore making them part of domestic law, is to allow the courts to interpret the rights and obligations as part of domestic law in the particular context of the UK.
+Accordingly, there have been very few cases. - 3.50 It is considered that if a court in the UK were interpreting a right or obligation in the UNCRC or its Optional Protocols, it would take into account the small body of ICJ case law and would interpret that right or obligation in the UK context no less favourably to a child than the ICJ's interpretation.
+However, our intention in including the text of the rights and obligations in the proposed Measure, and therefore making them part of domestic law, is to allow the courts to interpret the rights and obligations as part of domestic law in the particular context of the UK